 Owner/Yoga for Weightloss & Yoga for Kids Instructor

 Ajeenah Abdul Watts, owner, is a native Washingtonian.
 She has worked in the education and social service field since 2005.
 She received her Bachelors of Arts Degree in Sociology and Criminal Justice from Trinity University and completed her Masters in Business Administration at Trinity University.
 Ajeenah was introduced to yoga by her mother and instantly fell in love with yoga.
 Ajeenah absolutely loved the idea and challenge of staying focused and remaining calm during her invigorating yoga practice.
 She was amazed with the physical and mental benefits she felt from her yoga practice.
 In 2012 she completed her yoga training and is a registered yoga instructor through Yoga Alliance, teaching both adults and children/youth yoga.
 Ajeenah believes incorporating yoga into a child’s life can help them focus more in school, and help to understand and control their emotions in school and as they grow into adult hood.
-She enjoys traveling, out door activities in the sun and spending time with her husband and daughter Amorah.
+She enjoys traveling, out door activities in the sun and spending time with her daughter Amorah.

 Restorative & Mommy and Baby Yoga Instructor